Aluminum-Scandium Alloys, a Promising Future

 Scandium Canada Aluminum Increases strength

-Scandium+ , a division of Scandium Canada, is focused on the commercialization of all forms of alloys incorporating scandium, beginning with the pre-commercialization of its Al-Sc powders for advanced manufacturing (3D printing), and on the development of new high-performance alloys across all economic sectors.
+Scandium+ is committed to the commercialization of all forms of aluminum scandium, beginning with the pre-commercial launch of its Al Sc powders for 3D printing, as well as the development of new high-performance alloys for use across all economic sectors.

 • Development of a replacement matrix to identify the products and manufacturers that would benefit most from the mechanical properties of the company’s two Al-Sc alloys, enabling efficient and targeted pre-commercialization efforts for products that can reach the market in the short term.